marconivr/2020-2022-T-CI/README.md

  - [bc](https://github.com/CastellaniDavide/bc):  Get infos about uptime windows pending & update time.
  - [calcolatrice](https://github.com/CastellaniDavide/calcolatrice):  Calcolatrice con le funzioni di somma, sottrazione, moltiplicazione e divisione
  - [eventsview](https://github.com/CastellaniDavide/eventsview):  View some event viewer infos (where it is an error).
+ - [getprocess](https://github.com/CastellaniDavide/getprocess):  This code is made to make easier for you take some info about every thread on your PC.
+You can run this code in two modalities: GUI mode: user-friendly and easy to use; CLI mode: this is the pro mode, I suggest this if you want to use this into a PIPE of programs, or other advanced uses
  - [ldisk](https://github.com/CastellaniDavide/ldisk):  Get some logical disks infos.
  - [macaddresssep](https://github.com/CastellaniDavide/macaddresssep):  Normalize MAC Addresses
  - [netchange](https://github.com/CastellaniDavide/netchange):  This project helps to manage al the best net address.